kingsanchu/Single-And-Multi-Agent-Search-In-Maze-Game/README.md

 # Single-And-Multi-Agent-Search-In-Maze-Game

 To run the code, you can run the maze for different algorithms on each file.
-It should display the GUI immediately without any package instaliation.

-A* Search : Run a_star_search

-Breadth-First Search : Run bfs.py

-Depth-First Search : Run dfs.py

-Dijkstra's Algorithm : Run dijksta.py
+By downloading the tkinter package(pip install tk) and the Pillow package(pip install pillow) It should display the GUI for the game and runs smoothly.

 # Video for the final report :